jhkim06/thesis/README.md

 # Thesis Template

-Make surre to install git lfs before you start working with this repository.
+Make sure to install `git lfs` before you start working with this repository.